pexip/os-krb5/doc/html/_sources/admin/conf_files/krb5_conf.rst.txt

 **admin_server**
     Identifies the host where the administration server is running.
-    Typically, this is the primary Kerberos server.
+    Typically, this is the master Kerberos server.
 This tag must be given a value in order to communicate with the :ref:`kadmind(8)` server for the realm.